 At Radji Beach, a little way to the north west of Muntok, an appalling event took place, which shook Australia and the world when it was known late in 1945, after the War.
 A group of 22 Australian nurses from the Vyner Brooke had reached the shore some distance from Muntok, together with wounded patients and a number of men – soldiers, sailors and civilians.
 They huddled on the sand around a fire, discussing their plight.
 The following day, on February 14th 1942, a group of able-bodied people walked to Muntok town to surrender while a small party went to look for help for the wounded.
 They soon returned, accompanied by a group of twelve Japanese soldiers.

 Instead of providing help, the soldiers gestured to half of the shipwrecked men to move around a cove.
 After some time, the Japanese returned, wiping their bayonets and calling for the second group of men to follow.

 Ernest Lloyd, a sailor from the Prince of Wales and American brewer Eric Germann were the two only survivors of this atrocity.
 Both later testified how they feigned death in the water as their companions were bayonetted and machine-gunned.

 The Japanese next forced the Australian nurses and a civilian woman to walk together into the sea.
 The women were struck from behind with machine gun fire and fell, one by one.
 Of this group, only Nurse Vivian Bullwinkel survived; the bullet had passed through her body, missing vital organs.
 Stunned, she lay in the shallow water, waves washing over her, pretending to be dead until the Japanese soldiers had left.

-Right – the uniform worn by Vivian Bullwinkel on Radji beach showing the wound she received in her left upper arm.
+Right – the uniform worn by Vivian Bullwinkel on Radji beach.

 Below, Sisters Ellen Keats (left) and Elizabeth Pyman, 10th Australian General Hospital, before the beginning of the war.
 Pyman reached safety in Australia on the Empire Star and Keats who was evacuated on the Vyner Brooke the next day was killed in the Bangka Island massacre.